 - Remember, during Phase 2, we address and progress all of the above (and more) elements of your business.
 You can use the programme to gather evidence, document and deliver strongly.
 You will also be able to prepare and practice for pitching to professional investors.

 Phase 2 of the New Frontiers programme is a strong blend of time, space and support mechanisms for startups, and their founders, to prepare and progress to an advanced stage.
 It is an opportunity for you to build a business proposition and skillset on a strong foundation.
 But it only works if you can and do ask yourself the ‘hard questions’ – like WHY!

 Thinking of applying to Phase 2 of New Frontiers?
 Read Colm’s post: Tips for making a successful Phase 2 application.

 About the author

-Colm is the New Frontiers Programme Manager at IT Blanchardstown.
-He has 20 years’ experience operating as an independent, professional management trainer, mentor and consultant.
-His main areas of expertise are in finance, business planning/analysis and management skills… [Read Colm’s profile]
+Colm is the New Frontiers Programme Manager at TU Dublin – Blanchardstown Campus.
+He has nearly 30 years’ experience operating as an independent, professional management trainer, mentor and consultant.
+His main areas of expertise are in finance, business planning/analysis and management skills.